-Heritage Hubs project enhances intercultural interaction by encouraging young people to explore and share their own heritage and to get to know and practice the heritage of others.
+Heritage Hubs is a European project co-funded by the Creative Europe Programme.
+It aims to enhance intercultural interaction by encouraging young people to explore and share their own heritage and to get to know and practice the heritage of others.

 The project approaches different methods, tested and shared by professionals involved.
 Research activities are carried out in order to develop practical methods and tools (best practices) that professionals can use in order to integrate culture, heritage and intercultural dialogue into their daily work with young people